ritza-co/abbey/2023-11 - IAM Terraform article/article_v4_abbeyFeedback.md

 > If you're already comfortable with managing users, roles, and databases in AWS, skip ahead to the section on [Terraform](#use-terraform-to-manage-users).

-Requiring the user to assume a role to access the table offers a few advantages over giving a user direct access to a resource:
+Requiring the user to [assume a role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use.html) to access the table offers a few advantages over giving a user direct access to a resource:
-- It limits access to the least privilege.
-Assuming the role will grant a user the permissions of that role but remove all their other permissions.
+- It temporarily limits permissions to the least privilege.
+Assuming a role will grant a user the permissions of that role but remove all their other permissions.
 Adding a user to a group won't have this safety.
 - Credentials are safer, being temporary for a role.
 A user's access keys are permanent.
 - Roles are centrally managed (you need to manage fewer roles than individual permissions for each user) and therefore more easily maintained and audited.